kanagalas/SPOColdStorage/README.md

 ```

 5. This creates a “pfx” file in the location you run the command.
 This file we’ll upload to an Azure Key Vault later.
+   Note: if you have a PFX file already, you can use "$cert = Get-PnPAzureCertificate -Path XXX" to use this certificate.

 5. Copy certificate public-key into Azure AD application manifest.
     *	Get credentials from the certificate object by outputting the “$cert.KeyCredentials” object from above command.